JulianNicholls/Prev-Arduino/README.md

 ## Keypad-MC17-4x4

-Read a 4x4 keypad connected to a MCP23017 i2c interface.
+Read a 4x4 keypad connected to a MCP23017 i2c interface and output the pressed keys to the serial link.

+## Keypad-MC17-4x3-128x64

+Read a 4x3 keypad connected to a MCP23017 i2c interface and output the pressed keys to the LCD screen.

 ## Keypad-MC17-4x4-Multi

+Read a 4x4 keypad connected to a MCP23017 i2c interface and output the key press, release, and hold information to the serial link.

 ## LCD-Joysticks